boldbi/bold-bi-docs/docs/managing-resources/manage-schedules.md

 * Select the recurrence type, recurrence, start and end dates, export formats and the users to which the exported dashboards and failure notification have to be emailed in the `Add Schedule` dialog box.
 	* Dashboards can be scheduled hourly, daily, weekly, monthly, and yearly.
-	* Dashboards can be exported as image, PDF, and Excel.
+	* Dashboards can be exported as image, PDF, CSV and Excel.
 	* Application Time Zone is displayed below the date picker.
 Start time of the schedule is converted to client Time Zone and shown in the right side for the user’s convenience
 	* Exported dashboards can be sent to individual users or groups or to external recipients along with the link the dashboard in the Bold BI through emails.